How Much Does Tree Trimming Cost?

 Maintenance and Aesthetics

 Most tree trimming is done to improve the looks of the tree—to shape it or to remove overgrowth.
+If trees make a yard too dark or shady, Statham explains, “Reducing density removes limbs back to their branch of origin [and frees] up a full canopy so that more sunlight can come through.”
 Sometimes, lower branches are trimmed to enable easier mowing or other activities in the yard.
 Annual maintenance in the way of tree trimming can help prevent disease, overgrowth, and other issues.

 Health and Safety Risks